 Welcome to the Poise Health Exercise Rehabilitation Programme

-These exercises are those often prescribed by your Poise Health Practitioner as your pain starts to subside following a painful episode.
-These exercises are designed to improve your joint and muscle function following an episode of pain or stiffness.
+These exercises are those often prescribed at Poise Health as your pain starts to subside following a painful episode.
+These exercises are designed to improve your joint mobility and muscle function following an episode of pain or stiffness.
 Each exercise builds on the next.
 It is important to ‘listen’ to your body and not over do it.
 If you experience increased pain or discomfort, check with your practitioner before proceeding.
 A routine of around 5 minutes per day is a good start.
 Unless otherwise stated by your practitioner, do no more than 10 repetitions of each exercise.

-When lying on your back, if necessary, place a pillow under your head to support your head and neck and allow your shoulder girdle to relax.
+When lying on your back, if necessary, place a thin pillow under your head to support your head and neck and allow your shoulder girdle to relax.

 Exercise 1 – Knees to Chest with gentle rocking to mobilise the spine.